LLNL/axom/src/components/sidre/docs/sphinx/parallel_io_concepts.rst

 The ``write()`` and ``read()`` methods above are sufficient to do a restart save/load when the data is the group is completely owned by the Sidre data structures.
-If Sidre is used to manage data that is externally allocated, the loading procedure requires some additional restore data in the same externally- allocated state.
+If Sidre is used to manage data that is externally allocated, the loading procedure requires some additional steps to restore data in the same externally-allocated state.

 First the ``read()`` method is called, and the full hierarchy structure of the group is loaded into the Sidre Group, but no data is allocated for Views